 5. Leafy Greens

-by adding spinach or a ganglion to your meal, you provide your body with a great source of fiber, essential vitamins, minerals and extra flavor.
+Adding spinach or a ganglion to your meal provides your body with a great source of fiber, essential vitamins, minerals and extra flavor.

 7. Whole Grains